xenial-io/Tasty/docs/input/docs/tutorials/80-data-driven-tests.md

 Order: 80
 ---
 In order to do data-driven tests in `Tasty` you don't have to learn anything new!

+# 1. Use a standard foreach loop with tuples

 A test case is basically described by the name of the test in combination with an lambda expression, you just can use string interpolation and some loops (or `LINQ` statements if you are going the more functional way):

 ```cs